 (left) a bathroom wall after restoration (right) a sub floor with hand hewn joists

 Finally, a major addition was added to our outdoor amenities with the completion of an amphitheater.
 This Eagle Scout project adds a much needed new feature to our grounds.
 You can find it near the Weir Family cemetery below the house.

 Eagle Scout candidates, Girl Scout award candidates and any other groups interested in extending the trail should contact email@example.com or call 703-368-1873.

 - Structural repairs to floors, joists, and the stairwell

 Want to Learn More?

 All sales of Manassas, A Postcard History, and Liberia Plantation, Sentry of the Ages benefit the Liberia Restoration Fund.
-See never before published images and enjoy some surprising stories about Liberia and Manassas at Echoes at the Train Depot.
+See never before published images and enjoy some surprising stories about Liberia and Manassas at Echoes, the Museum Store or online.